lil-splashy/Elovution/README.md

     NICE TO HAVE
-Able to search through Twitch Streams
+Able to search through Twitch Streams // Not possible with Twitch API Beautiful UX
-Beautiful UX